tkachukcha/100-days-of-code/log.md

 ### Day 4: September 10, 2021
 ##### Project 1: Rock Scissors Paper Lizard Spock

+**Today's Progress**:
-**Today's Progress**: Added computer animation and simple text with result.
+- Added computer animation and simple text with result.
 Still have some bugs, like everything brakes down if you click figure two times.

-Things learned:
+- Cleaned code a little bit.

+**Things learned**:
 - Learned @keyframes css animations.
 Simple and fun

+**Thoughts:**
-**Thoughts:** Coding part was easy and fast, but GUI will take some time for sure
+- Coding part was easy and fast, but GUI will take some time for sure.
+- Understood, that even such a simple app can be improved, you could add new functionality, write better, more effective code, tune GUI and so on.

 **Link to work:** [Rock Scissors Paper Lizard Spock Game](https://github.com/tkachukcha/rock-lizard-spock)